tvdboom/ATOM/docs_sources/user_guide/training.md

 can be accessed from the model through the `scaler` attribute.
 The scaled dataset can be examined through the model's [data attributes][].
 Use the [available_models][atomclassifier-available_models] method to see which models require feature scaling.
-See [here][example-automated-feature_scaling] an example.
+See [here][example-automated-feature-scaling] an example.

 <br>